KTC M27T20 Review: 1440p 165Hz Mini LED HDR Gaming Monitor

 Further, the monitor supports a variable refresh rate (VRR) with a 48-165Hz range for tear-free gameplay.
 While it doesn’t have official G-SYNC Compatible certification by NVIDIA, VRR does work with supported GeForce GPUs over DisplayPort.

 Surprisingly, there’s no VRR brightness flickering that’s common for high refresh rate VA panels.
 However, enabling VRR increases input lag by ~10ms (from around 4ms to 14ms).
-We assume KTC is using a similar method as Samsung’s ‘VRR Control’ option that prevents brightness flickering at a cost of increased lag or micro-stuttering, but there’s no option to disable it.
+We assume KTC is using a similar method as Samsung’s ‘VRR Control’ option that prevents brightness flickering at the cost of increased lag or micro-stuttering, but there’s no option to disable it.

 Another issue is that when HDR is enabled, the monitor is limited to 144Hz, down from the maximum 165Hz.
 Since the difference between 144Hz and 165Hz is not noticeable in real use, we recommend just running the monitor at 144Hz.